unlim-it/docs.bosonprotocol.io/src/docs/contributing.md

 ## Community calls

-We are shortly going to have community calls on a regular cadence.
-These will be public, recorded, and put online for others to watch at their leisure.
+We are shortly going to have community calls at a regular cadence.
+These will be public, recorded and put online for others to watch at their leisure.
 We will announce these calls in the [bosonprotocol/community](https://github.com/bosonprotocol/community) repository; watch it in order to be notified!